Computing the cohomology of constructible \'etale sheaves on curves: The cover trivialising -torsors

 \begin{lem} Let $G$ be a locally compact topological group.
 Consider the abelian group $\Lambda$, with the trivial action of $G$.
-Suppose $\HH^1(G,\Lambda)$ is finite.
-There is a unique closed normal subgroup $S$ of $G$ such that $G/S$ is isomorphic to the $\Lambda$-dual $\HH^1(G,\Lambda)^\vee$ of the continuous cohomology group $\HH^1(G,\Lambda)$.
+Suppose the continuous cohomology group $\HH^1(G,\Lambda)$ is finite.
+There is a unique closed normal subgroup $S$ of $G$ such that $G/S$ is isomorphic to the $\Lambda$-dual $\HH^1(G,\Lambda)^\vee$ of $\HH^1(G,\Lambda)$.
 Moreover, $S$ is a characteristic subgroup of $G$. \begin{proof} Define $S$ as the closure in $G$ of $G^n[G,G]$.
-This group $S$ is a characteristic subgroup of $G$ because $G^n$ and $[G,G]$ are stable by automorphisms.
+This group $S$ is a characteristic subgroup of $G$ (i.e. stable by all continuous automorphisms) because $G^n$ and $[G,G]$ are stable by automorphisms.
 Since $\Lambda$ is an $n$-torsion abelian group, there is a canonical isomorphism Pontryagin duality \cite[Th.
 7.63]{hofmann_compact} applied to the locally compact abelian group $G/S$ yields the following isomorphism:

 Now let $H$ be a closed normal subgroup of $G$ such that $G/H$ is isomorphic to $\HH^1(X,\Lambda)^\vee$.
 It necessarily contains $S$ since $G/H$ is a $\Lambda$-module.
 Since $G/S$ and $G/H$ have the same finite cardinality, $H=S$. \end{proof} \end{lem}